romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 </details>
 </details> -->

 This texture is actually perfect for mapping to 3D model now.
-But if you're using PyTorch3D here is some tranformation of the codeing format.
-But if you just want to usd .obj file.
+But if you're using PyTorch3D here is some tranformation of the coding format.
+But if you just want to use `.obj` file.
 This is step is not necessary.

 <details>
 <summary>PyTorch3D Texture Template</summary>